Donating Cord Blood

 In a report to the HRSA Advisory Council, scientists estimated that the chances of a pediatric patient finding a cord blood donor in the existing Be the Match registry are over 90 percent for almost all ethnic groups.

 More cord blood donations are desperately needed to cover the transplant needs of adults.
 Cord blood donations from newborns of diverse ethnic and racial backgrounds are especially needed.
 Tissue types are inherited, so patients who need a stem cell transplant are more likely to find a matched cord blood unit from someone in their own race or ethnic group.
+(Read about some cord blood transplant success stories).

 Basic requirements for donation